jsdclxvi/Reforestation/README.md

-## What kind of bagel can fly?
-A plain bagel.
+## What do you call your friend who stands in a hole?
+Phil.